 More about adoption and foster parenting

 Adopting or fostering a child who has been hurt is a loving, courageous and life-changing decision.
 Children who are adopted or in foster care may behave in ways that are puzzling for their family due to their history of loss, trauma, neglect...or all three.
 Parents may wonder what they're doing wrong and why all the books and advice of well-meaning friends and family don't seem to apply to their child.
-With specialized training and 10 years' experience in the treatment of trauma and attachment issues in children, I offer parenting support, family therapy, and skills and strategies to help you - and your child - on the path to healing and building a strong, resilient family.
+With specialized training and more than10 years' experience in the treatment of trauma and attachment issues in children, I offer parenting support, family therapy, and skills and strategies to help you - and your child - on the path to healing and building a strong, resilient family.
 I also work with foster parents and children in care, and meet with families for pre-adoption preparation.
 I have completed Level 1 and Level 2 training in Dyadic Developmental Psychotherapy, as well as Theraplay supervision and other professional training on treating trauma and attachment problems in children.

 More about gender identity and expression

 I am trained to provide assessments for hormones and surgeries, in accordance with the WPATH Standards of Care, and am a member of the Pride Health Trans Clinical Supervisory Group.
 I offer a safe, supportive and non-judgmental space to explore your questions about your gender identity, gender expression and desired steps (whether hormones, gender-affirming surgeries, or all or none of these).
 I work within a model of informed consent, to guide us in a collaborative dialogue based on the principle that you are the ultimate expert on your gender identity.
 My role is to help facilitate, guide or coach you to navigate your exploration of gender identity with as much information, self-awareness and support as possible.